-The levels in the left column of the table below represent hypothetical final underlying index levels and are expressed as percentages of the initial underlying index level.
-The amounts in the middle column represent the hypothetical cash settlement amounts, based on the corresponding hypothetical final underlying index level (expressed as a percentage of the initial underlying index level), assuming that a trigger event does not occur (i.e., the final underlying index level is greater than or equal to the downside threshold), and are expressed as percentages of the face amount of a note (rounded to the nearest one-thousandth of a percent).
-The amounts in the right column represent the hypothetical cash settlement amounts, based on the corresponding hypothetical final underlying index level (expressed as a percentage of the initial underlying index level), assuming that a trigger event occurs (i.e., the final underlying index level is less than the downside threshold), and are expressed as percentages of the face amount of a note (rounded to the nearest one-thousandth of a percent).
-Thus, a hypothetical cash settlement amount of 100.000% means that the value of the cash payment that we would deliver for each \$10 of the outstanding face amount of the offered notes on the stated maturity date would equal 100.000% of the face amount of a note, based on the corresponding hypothetical final underlying index level (expressed as a percentage of the initial underlying index level) and the assumptions noted above.
+The levels in the left column of the table below represent hypothetical final index levels of the lesser performing index and are expressed as percentages of the initial index level of the lesser performing index.
+The amounts in the right column represent the hypothetical cash settlement amounts, based on the corresponding hypothetical final index level of the lesser performing index (expressed as a percentage of the initial index level of the lesser performing index), and are expressed as percentages of the face amount of a note (rounded to the nearest one-thousandth of a percent).
+Thus, a hypothetical cash settlement amount of 100.000% means that the value of the cash payment that we would deliver for each \$1,000 of the outstanding face amount of the offered notes on the stated maturity date would equal 100.000% of the face amount of a note, based on the corresponding hypothetical final index level of the lesser performing index (expressed as a percentage of the initial index level of the lesser performing index) and the assumptions noted above.